 The price of this thing remains unknown, but there is a good chance that it will easily exceed $15,000.*

-* UPDATE ON PRICE: It’s been confirmed that IWC will sell this limited edition model with approximate MSRP of $16,500 with the exact price depending on your local taxes.
+* UPDATE ON PRICE: It’s been confirmed that IWC will sell this limited edition model with an approximate MSRP of $16,500 with the exact price depending on your local taxes.
 Although the price tag is a bit too heavy for me, I am pretty sure that ref.
 IW500432 will either retain its value or will even get more expensive as soon as all 250 pieces of this limited edition run will be sold out in official stores.
-So, if you think that you MUST have one of these, you should probably hurry up and order one since soccer fans, you know, are pretty intense when it comes to all sorts of memorabilia that has anything to do with their favorite clubs and other related organizations.
+So, if you think that you MUST have one of these, you should probably hurry up and order one since soccer fans, you know, are pretty intense when it comes to all sorts of memorabilia that have anything to do with their favorite clubs and other related organizations.

 IWC Big Pilot DFB (Ref.
 IW500432) specification